CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 ## Short list of Chemistry object

 This is a short version of the full list.
-A longer list can be found at the (end of this document)(## Long list of Chemistry object).
+A longer list can be found at the [end of this document](#Long list of Chemistry object).

 #|Chemistry object | Criteria | Type of visualization
 -|------|---|---